McDegens-DAO/mcburn-js/README.md

 It is espeically helpful when the cNFT appears to be "unburnable" by other means.

-**mcburn-js** allows you to burn a cNFT without connecting to an application.
+**mcburn-js** allows you to burn a cNFT without connecting your wallet to an external application.

 For bulk burning we recommend the [Sol Incinerator](https://sol-incinerator.com/) application.